 Crisping up the pita chips can also be done last minute if you prefer warm croutons.

 The key to this salad is to serve it as fresh as you possibly can for best results!

 - 1 cup Tomato diced

 - ½ cup Cilantro Leaves chopped

 - 1 Pita Loaf toasted and crunchy

 - Chop all vegetables and place in a bowl.
-Mix.
+Mix well.

-- Break toasted pita into small regular pieces and mix in with salad before serving.
+- Break toasted pita into small irregular pieces, and mix in with salad just before serving.

 - Do not dress until ready to serve.